Katrina Robinson: Criminal conviction

-In 2016, an investigation into Robinson was started after an anonymous complaint to the Department of Health and Human Services reported that she had used $550 of federal grant money to purchase a Louis Vuitton handbag.
+In 2016, an investigation into Robinson was started after an anonymous complaint to the United States Department of Health and Human Services reported that she had used $550 of federal grant money to purchase a Louis Vuitton handbag.
 On February 21 and July 28, 2020, the Federal Bureau of Investigation executed search warrants at Robinson's house and nursing school.
-On July 30, Robinson was indicted on 48 charges, 24 charges of theft and embezzlement from government programs, and 24 charges of wire fraud, by the U.S. District Court for the Western District of Tennessee.
+On July 30, Robinson was indicted on 48 charges, 24 charges of theft and embezzlement from government programs, and 24 charges of wire fraud, in the United States District Court for the Western District of Tennessee.
 The Federal Bureau of Investigation reported that her expenses included a trip to Montego Bay, Jamaica which lasted six days, $2,929.26 spent at Wayfair, $856 spent on a Carnival Cruise Line, and $54,000 for a retirement fund.

 Robinson was accused of stealing $600,000 from $2.2 million in federal grants given to her nursing school from 2015 to 2019.
 She was the first sitting member of the Tennessee Senate to be indicted since Operation Tennessee Waltz in 2005.

 On August 12, 2020, she pleaded not guilty, but was found guilty on four of the five charges of wire fraud on September 30, 2021.
 The forty-eight charges were reduced to twenty charges and Judge Sheryl H. Lipman acquitted her of fifteen of the counts stating that the evidence matched to different theories which could cause a mistrial if theories were switched during the trial.
-Her sentencing will be on January 5, 2022.
+She was sentenced on March 18, 2022 to one year supervised release.
 A federal case against her, Katie Ayers, and Brooke Boudreaux was dismissed by Lipman after Robinson agreed to complete at twelve month diversion period.

 Lieutenant Governor Randy McNally called for Robinson to resign following her conviction.
 Robinson claims that she was "targeted for prosecution" and Representative Torrey Harris opposes forcing her out of the legislature and claimed that "there was no evidence presented that she misappropriated less than $3,500 from her own business".
 Robinson became the first member of the state senate to be expelled when the state senate voted twenty-seven to five, with all Republicans voting in favor and all Democrats voting against, on February 2, 2022, to remove her.

+Campaign funding disclosure lawsuit

+In February 2023, Robinson was sued by the Tennessee Registry of Election Finance to collect financial penalties resulting from her failure to file 2020 and 2021 financial disclosures documents.
+Robinson was initially assessed a $7,500 fine in August, 2021 for not filing required campaign disclosure documents for 2020.
+The registry then added a $10,000 fine after Robinson again failed to submit the documents in 2021.
+Tennessee Attorney General Jonathan Skrmetti's office is prosecuting the case.